nalladammigarilokesh/web-crawler/README.md

 ### `node server.js`

-## To run frontend run follow below steps
+## To start frontend server run follow below commands

-Go to the folder crawler-frontend and install dependencies using below command.
+Go to the folder crawler-frontend and install dependencies using below command:

 ### `npm install`